 You now know what to expect from a mosquito bite and the potential dangers that mosquitos present, so you know that the best way to protect your dog is to prevent mosquito bites in the first place.
 While our bug repellant sprays are not safe for dogs, and they are only arguably safe for us, there are methods of repelling mosquitos and other pests from your pooch.

 Our favourite bug spray for dogs (and horses) is called Citrobug.
 Citrobug is made from safe essential oils that naturally repel insects.
 A light layer can be sprayed on your dog’s body, legs, and chest to make them an uninviting environment for these pests.
 Avoid spraying on your dog’s face.
-Instead, spray a cloth and carefully wipe your dog’s face avoiding eyes and mouth.
+Instead, spray a cloth and carefully wipe your dog’s face avoiding the eyes and mouth.

 Many coat conditioning sprays utilize ingredients with natural pest repellent properties, like essential oils.
 We’ve heard from some customers that they help to reduce pest activity on their pets and leave their dog’s coat soft and shiny.

-Your daily walks can be scheduled around the times of day with the lowest pest activity to limit exposure, and even your yard can be safeguarded with bug nets or dog-safe plants the deter mosquitos.
+Your daily walks can be scheduled around the times of day with the lowest pest activity to limit exposure, and even your yard can be safeguarded with bug nets or dog-safe plants that deter mosquitos.

 To us, mosquitos don’t pose a huge threat in Canada, they are more of an unfortunate annoyance, but the threat is very real for dogs.
 Your favourite summer activities with your pet don’t have to suffer, but you do need to take the threat that mosquitos pose seriously to keep your pet safe.